donalMaher/52167-Programming-Scripting_Project/README.md

 # 52167-Programming-Scripting_Project
 Introduction:
-    This project will investigate the well-know Fishers Iris data set.Using the python program, the user will be able to identfiy the difference species of Iris.
+    This project will investigate the well-know Fishers Iris data set.
+The creation of a python program will allow for the delivery of analysis for the data set.
+Using the python program, the user will be able to identfiy the differences  between species of Iris .
+Running the code:
+    navigate to the directory in which the analysis.py currently resides. write the command python analysis.py to run the code.
+Overview:
     The Iris is a species of flowering plants with showy flowers.
 In 1936 Ronald Fisher a british statistican and biologist used three Iris varieties to create the Iris flower data set to create a example of linear discriminant analysis.
 This was accumpilised by measuring the features of each species.
 Investigition to understand the dataset.
     The dataset used here is widely used to teach students techinques in statistics. the dataset is of good quality and without missing fields.